DETAILED ACTION

 convert the audio from the ongoing telephone call into text (paragraph [0048]; convert the voice data from speech to text and identify the alleged entity and interaction from the text data),

-obtain context of an activity from a computing device (paragraphs [0048] and [0105]; notification may also optionally include a prompt for the user to verify one or more of the entity or the interaction during the incoming call.
+obtain context of an activity from a computing device that participates in the ongoing telephone call (paragraphs [0048] and [0105]; notification may also optionally include a prompt for the user to verify one or more of the entity or the interaction during the incoming call.
 The prompt may include questions to verify the caller and the interaction they are allegedly calling about);

-execute the trained AI model (paragraph [0023]; determination and corresponding notification generation may occur in real-time or near-real time as data of the incoming call, including voice data, is received and processed by one or more trained machine learning systems and models) to generate an activity risk profile based on the text and the context of the ongoing telephone call, and execute an action during the ongoing telephone call based on the activity risk profile (paragraphs [0023], and [0055]; participating in a conversation with a potential fraudster, which allows the user to take more immediate action, e.g., terminate the call as soon as possible, to prevent in its entirety, or at least lower the amount of, sensitive data divulged).
+execute an artificial intelligence (AI) model (paragraph [0023]; determination and corresponding notification generation may occur in real-time or near-real time as data of the incoming call, including voice data, is received and processed by one or more trained machine learning systems and models) to generate an activity risk profile based on the text and the context of the ongoing telephone call (paragraphs [0023], and [0055]; participating in a conversation with a potential fraudster, which allows the user to take more immediate action, e.g., terminate the call as soon as possible, to prevent in its entirety, or at least lower the amount of, sensitive data divulged);

-At the time of the effective filing date of the invention, it would have been obvious to a person of ordinary skilled in the art to modify TRIVEDI’s teaching with a feature of model feedback data as taught by Abrams in order to generate a risk analysis metric indicative of a likelihood the user account event is malicious or safe (Abrams, Abstract).
+At the time of the effective filing date of the invention, it would have been obvious to a person of ordinary skilled in the art to modify TRIVEDI’s teaching with a feature of query a threat matrix as taught by Abrams in order to benefit an appropriate protective action during the call.

-Regarding claim 2, TRIVEDI does not teach the apparatus of claim 1, wherein the processor is configured to: obtain at least one of an Internet Protocol (IP) address of the computing device and a geographic location of the computing device and execute the trained AI model on the at least one of the IP address and the geographic location to generate the activity risk profile, and output the activity risk profile via a window displayed on a graphical user interface (GUI) on a display.
+Regarding claim 2, TRIVEDI does not teach the apparatus of claim 1, wherein the processor is configured to: obtain at least one of an Internet Protocol (IP) address of the computing device and a geographic location of the computing device and execute the AI model on the at least one of the IP address and the geographic location to generate the activity risk profile, and output the activity risk profile via a window displayed on a graphical user interface (GUI) on a display.

-Abrams discloses obtain at least one of an Internet Protocol (IP) address of the computing device and a geographic location of the computing device and execute the trained AI model on the at least one of the IP address and the geographic location to generate the activity risk profile, and output the activity risk profile via a window displayed on a graphical user interface (GUI) on a display (paragraphs [0020] and [0030]; a system 201 for generating a risk assessment model.
+Abrams discloses obtain at least one of an Internet Protocol (IP) address of the computing device and a geographic location of the computing device and execute the AI model on the at least one of the IP address and the geographic location to generate the activity risk profile, and output the activity risk profile via a window displayed on a graphical user interface (GUI) on a display (paragraphs [0020] and [0030]; a system 201 for generating a risk assessment model.
 The historical authentication data 202 in FIG. 2A may comprise various telemetry data indicative of authentication context properties associated with user authentication sessions.
 For example, the historical authentication data 202 may indicate that user (A) visited a website www.wehack.com, has a user (A) social network profile with a location that did not match an IP address location of a device used to log into a user (A) bank account website, has interacted with a device using non-human keystroke patterns (e.g., keystrokes per minute above a human capability threshold), was unsuccessful at attempting large purchase transactions at various retail websites).

-At the time of the effective filing date of the invention, it would have been obvious to a person of ordinary skilled in the art to modify TRIVEDI’s teaching with a feature of obtain at least one of an Internet Protocol (IP) address of the computing device and a geographic location of the computing device and execute the trained AI model on the at least one of the IP address and the geographic location to generate the activity risk profile, and output the activity risk profile via a window displayed on a graphical user interface (GUI) on a display as taught by Abrams in order to generate a risk analysis metric indicative of a likelihood the user account event is malicious or safe (Abrams, Abstract).
+At the time of the effective filing date of the invention, it would have been obvious to a person of ordinary skilled in the art to modify TRIVEDI’s teaching with a feature of obtain at least one of an Internet Protocol (IP) address of the computing device and a geographic location of the computing device and execute the AI model on the at least one of the IP address and the geographic location to generate the activity risk profile, and output the activity risk profile via a window displayed on a graphical user interface (GUI) on a display as taught by Abrams in order to generate a risk analysis metric indicative of a likelihood the user account event is malicious or safe (Abrams, Abstract).

-Regarding claim 3, TRIVEDI teaches the apparatus of claim 1, wherein the processor is configured to instruct an audio processor to parse the audio from the ongoing telephone call to determine at least one of a background noise and a tone of voice during the ongoing telephone call, and execute the trained AI model on the at least one of the background noise and the tone of voice to generate the activity risk profile, wherein an AI agent performs an action based on the activity risk profile (paragraphs [0042] and [0083]; labels or scores may indicate known third fraud indicator data associated with content and/or one or more voice characteristics identified from the voice data of the past incoming calls.
+Regarding claim 3, TRIVEDI teaches the apparatus of claim 1, wherein the processor is configured to instruct an audio processor to parse the audio from the ongoing telephone call to determine at least one of a background noise and a tone of voice during the ongoing telephone call, and execute the AI model on the at least one of the background noise and the tone of voice to generate the activity risk profile, wherein an AI agent performs the action based on the activity risk profile (paragraphs [0042] and [0083]; labels or scores may indicate known third fraud indicator data associated with content and/or one or more voice characteristics identified from the voice data of the past incoming calls.
 Training may proceed by feeding voice data of a past incoming call from the training data into the model of the machine learning system, the model having variables set at initialized values, e.g., at random, based on Gaussian noise or a pre-trained model).

-Regarding claim 4, TRIVEDI teaches the apparatus of claim 1, wherein the processor is configured to generate a verification question to be asked during the ongoing telephone call and display the verification question on at least one of the computing device and the GUI (paragraphs [0105] and [0108]; notification may also optionally include educative information 1006 (e.g., in the form of tips for future incoming calls) to prevent the user from falling prey to voice phishing.
+Regarding claim 4, TRIVEDI teaches the apparatus of claim 1, wherein the processor is configured to generate a verification question and display the verification question on a display device of the computing device and the GUI (paragraphs [0105] and [0108]; notification may also optionally include educative information 1006 (e.g., in the form of tips for future incoming calls) to prevent the user from falling prey to voice phishing.
 For example, the educative information 1006 may give the user tools for proactively identifying fraudulent activity, such as questions that can be asked to verify the caller).

-Regarding claim 6, TRIVEDI teaches the apparatus of claim 1, wherein the processor is configured to obtain a user profile associated with the ongoing telephone call, and execute the trained AI model on the user profile to generate the activity risk profile (paragraphs [0065] and [0068]; given that fraudsters are constantly using new or different phone numbers for voice phishing attacks, the known fraudulent numbers included within the first data set may be pooled and/or periodically updated from one or more internal or external resources).
+Regarding claim 6, TRIVEDI teaches the apparatus of claim 1, wherein the processor is configured to obtain a profile associated with the ongoing telephone call, and execute the AI model on the user profile to generate the activity risk profile (paragraphs [0065] and [0068]; given that fraudsters are constantly using new or different phone numbers for voice phishing attacks, the known fraudulent numbers included within the first data set may be pooled and/or periodically updated from one or more internal or external resources).

-Regarding claim 7, TRIVEDI does not teach the apparatus of claim 1, wherein the processor is configured to add a model feedback record which includes the activity risk profile generated by the trained AI model, the action executed during the ongoing telephone call, and a feedback with respect to the action, to the model feedback data, and retrain the trained AI model with the model feedback data including the model feedback record.
+Regarding claim 7, TRIVEDI does not teach the apparatus of claim 1, wherein the processor is further configured to generate a model feedback record which includes the activity risk profile, the action, and a feedback with respect to the action, and retrain the AI model with the model feedback record.

-Abrams discloses processor is configured to add a model feedback record which includes the activity risk profile generated by the trained AI model, the action executed during the ongoing telephone call, and a feedback with respect to the action, to the model feedback data, and retrain the trained AI model with the model feedback data including the model feedback record (Fig. 3B, paragraphs [0037] and [0039]; risk assessment where user feedback is utilized to modify a risk assessment model).
+Abrams discloses wherein the processor is further configured to generate a model feedback record which includes the activity risk profile, the action, and a feedback with respect to the action, and retrain the AI model with the model feedback record (Fig. 3B, paragraphs [0037] and [0039]; risk assessment where user feedback is utilized to modify a risk assessment model).

-At the time of the effective filing date of the invention, it would have been obvious to a person of ordinary skilled in the art to modify TRIVEDI’s teaching with a feature of processor is configured to add a model feedback record which includes the activity risk profile generated by the trained AI model, the action executed during the ongoing telephone call, and a feedback with respect to the action, to the model feedback data, and retrain the trained AI model with the model feedback data including the model feedback record taught by Abrams in order to generate a risk analysis metric indicative of a likelihood the user account event is malicious or safe (Abrams, Abstract).
+At the time of the effective filing date of the invention, it would have been obvious to a person of ordinary skilled in the art to modify TRIVEDI’s teaching with a feature of wherein the processor is further configured to generate a model feedback record which includes the activity risk profile, the action, and a feedback with respect to the action, and retrain the AI model with the model feedback record as taught by Abrams in order to generate a risk analysis metric indicative of a likelihood the user account event is malicious or safe (Abrams, Abstract).

-Regarding claim 8, TRIVEDI teaches the apparatus of claim 1, wherein the activity risk profile comprises an activity risk indicator, and the processor is configured to display the activity risk indicator on the GUI during the ongoing telephone call (paragraphs [0023] and [0107]; determining a status for an incoming call to a user's communication device as at least one of fraudulent or confirmed and generating a notification indicating the status for display on the communication device).
+Regarding claim 8, TRIVEDI teaches the apparatus of claim 1, wherein the activity risk profile comprises an activity risk indicator, visually displayed on a user interference of the computing device (paragraphs [0023] and [0107]; determining a status for an incoming call to a user's communication device as at least one of fraudulent or confirmed and generating a notification indicating the status for display on the communication device).

 Regarding claim 9, TRIVEDI teaches a method comprising: